What does a Supply Manager do?

 How to become a Supply Manager?

-The following steps outline the path to becoming a Supply Manager:
+By following these steps, a professional can successfully embark on the path to becoming a Supply Manager.

 How long does it take to become a Supply Manager?